(Australia is pretty big and not crowded. Why couldn't it take them all? Maybe it doesn't want to? Why not? We'll soon see...)

 For example, many Muslim women think that husbands have a right to beat their wives.
 Also, the female “circumcision” so common in Muslim and African cultures is often carried out by women.
 In cases in which the father is willing to forgo it for his daughters, the mother often insists on it.

 Here in Israel, we are very familiar with the fondness primitive people have for their unholy values.
 The pitiable African refugees allowed in by soft-hearted border guards and black-hearted politicians have wreaked havoc in the Israeli neighborhoods they’ve taken over.
 And if you ask Muslim men in Israel what they think of wife-beating, you’ll receive very honest and confident answers.
 In fact, if you ask them what they think of suicide bombings, you’ll also get honest and confident answers.

-Israel recently and wrongly accepted 100 Syrian orphans.
-This is a terrible mistake because history has shown there is no chance these orphans will recall this kindness with any kind of gratitude.
-In one generation, these orphans will multiply to at least 500 people who want to destroy Israel.
+Israel recently accepted 100 Syrian orphans.
+This sounds like a nice, healing act to perform.
+However, history has shown there is almost no chance these orphans will recall this kindness with any kind of gratitude.
+In one generation, it's likely that these orphans will multiply to at least 500 people who want to destroy the Jews of Israel.

 The Arab culture in Israel indoctrinates its children toward hatred and Jihad.
 And the brainwashing is intense, as MEMRI has proven.
 And does anyone remember the Pan-Arab popular Iranian TV series, Zahra’s Blue Eyes?
 The story takes place in Israel's West Bank and is about a little Arab girl named Zahra with eyes so beautiful that the monstrous Israelis wanted to pry her eyes out of her face to transplant them into someone else's.
 Or something.